ember-learn/ember-blog/source/2020-07-24-the-ember-times-issue-157.md

-tweaking UI behavior with Ember Data queries 📝, learn what reactivity means with an example 💡, read the blog post series of lessons learned working with Ember 📔, and last, but not least, Ember Data in the Wild Octane edition is here 📣!
+tweaking UI behavior with Ember Data queries 📝, learn what reactivity means with an example 💡, read the blog post series of lessons learned working with Ember 📔, and last, but not least, "Ember Data in the Wild" Octane edition is here 📣!

 READMORE